Annarhysa/AI_ML_DL/README.md

 # Road To ML
-Machine Learning projects created during my journey to become a Data Analyst
+Machine Learning and Deep Learning projects created during my journey to become a Data Analyst